Lector's Notes

 Before the gospel acclamation:

 Jesus breaks two of his culture's rules in this famous short passage.
-He teaches a woman and he lets her prefer learning to housekeeping.
+He teaches a woman and he lets her prefer learning to hospitality.

 Our Liturgical Setting: Today's gospel, Luke 10:38-42, is the familiar story of Jesus at the home of Martha and Mary.
 The hospitality theme links the gospel to the first reading, although the hospitality is secondary to other themes in both cases.